July 19, Reading 2 – Isaiah 34, 35

 “For the LORD is enraged against all the nations, and furious against all their host;”

-This is a hard word from Isaiah, a truth-telling that we might be tempted to stop our ears at hearing.
+This is a hard word from Isaiah, a truth-telling that we might consider ignoring, stopping our ears at the hearing of.

 If God is good and loving, what is this talk of rage and fury?

-Reading through Isaiah so far, and through every part of God’s word, we do have a clear reality.
+Reading through Isaiah, and through God’s word, we have this clear reality presented to us.

 God is righteous, He cannot abide sin.